 Federal Pell Grant

 The Federal Pell Grant Program provides need-based grants to low-income undergraduate students to promote access to college.
-Pell Grants are also available to some low-income postgraduates enrolled in a teacher certification program.
-This is a grant from the federal government and does not need to be repaid.
+Pell Grants are funded by the federal government and does not need to be repaid.

-Students may use their Pell Grants at any one of approximately 5,400 participating postsecondary institutions, including Marlboro.
-Grant range up to a limit of $5,730 per year, and the amounts are dependent on: the student's expected family contribution (EFC); the cost of attendance (as determined by the institution); the student's enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.
+Students may use their Pell Grants at any participating postsecondary institution, including Marlboro College.
+Grants amounts are set each year by congress and are determined by a student's expected family contribution, cost of attendance (as determined by the institution) and the student's enrollment status (full-time, three-quarter-time, half-time or less than half-time); and whether the student attends for a full academic year or less.
 Students may not receive Federal Pell Grant funds from more than one school at a time.